 ‘Mother, Mickey is absolutely right and tomorrow I am going to ask him to make a close-up of Zasu in this scene.
 She is simply marvelous and people will see her and talk about her, but best of all they’ll talk about My Picture which is what sells tickets.’

-[vi].
+[vii].
 Los Angeles Times, Jan 15, 1932; Los Angeles Times, April 27, 1932.
-Don Gallery was never sure who his biological father was, but strongly suspected that he was MGM producer Paul Bern.
+Don Gallery told me he was never sure who his biological father was, but strongly suspected that it was MGM producer Paul Bern.
 “We all felt” Francis Marion to Gloria Swanson, June 20, 1963.

 [viii]. “to the far right…” Bodeen, Films in Review

 [ix].
 “I hadn’t seen…” Marion to Swanson, June 20, 1963